trxuanha/maximumcausaltree/README.md

 # Maximum Causal Tree
 A Python implementation of Maximium Causal Tree (MCT) in paper "Recommending the Most Effective Intervention to Improve Employment for Australians with Disability".
-This implementation also uses R packages to build a causal DAG and to execute baseline methods.
+In the 27th ACM SIGKDD Conference on Knowledge Discovery & Data Mining (KDD 2021), pages 3616-3626.

+This paper can be found at: https://dl.acm.org/doi/abs/10.1145/3447548.3467095

 # Installation
 Installation requirements for Maximum Causal Tree